 Starting a new job is very exciting for anybody, no matter how much experience has been gained in the working world.
 As a graduate newly out of college (2 weeks) I was ecstatic and ready to go.
-After endless years of education and part time jobs, I was ready to start a full time position and there was so much I wanted to learn and be involved in within an organisation.
-As recruitment administrator I am working alongside and supporting recruitment consultants on a daily basis.
-I really enjoy this as I am constantly engaging with candidates and clients and getting to know the industry within a recruitment organisation.
+After endless years of education and part-time jobs, I was ready to start a full-time position and there was so much I wanted to learn and be involved in within an organisation.

 I encourage all graduates to attend networking events, conferences and seminars relevant to their industry of interest.
 Graduate and recruitment fairs are also very beneficial and you will pick up useful job searching techniques as well as getting the opportunity to meet employers and make new contacts.

-Working full time brings a great sense of responsibility to a graduate.
-Internships are a great way of gaining real world practical experience and a great way to build your CV.
+Working full time brings a great sense of responsibility to graduates.
+Internships are a great way of gaining real-world practical experience and a great way to build your CV.
 An intern, who works hard and provides genuine value to the employer, may be rewarded with a future position within the company.

 Candidates with a range of skills will be at an advantage when applying for a job.
 Therefore it is important that you not only market the skills required for that position but also demonstrate your skills in other relevant areas and impress your potential employer.
 Employers will be impressed by a candidate who is willing to continuously improve themselves and go above and beyond the basic requirements of their job.